 The Mainland, our largest visitor source market accounting for 76% of our total arrivals, recorded a solid rebound of 3.9% in the number of visitors.
 With the reduction in downward pressure posed by the “one trip per week” measure on arrivals two years after its implementation, same-day Mainland arrivals increased mildly by 2.0%.
 Meanwhile, non-Mainland arrivals continued to grow by 1.1%, with visitors from the North Asian markets (including Japan and Korea) surging by 9.4%.

-Hong Kong’s top ten visitor source markets in 2016 in the order of arrival numbers were the Mainland, Taiwan, Korea, the United States, Japan, Macao, the Philippines, Singapore, Thailand and Australia.
-Altogether they accounted for 92% of the total visitor arrivals.
+Hong Kong’s top ten visitor source markets in 2017 in the order of arrival numbers were the Mainland, Taiwan, Korea, Japan, the United States, Macao, the Philippines, Singapore, Australia and Thailand.
+Altogether they accounted for over 92% of the total visitor arrivals.

 For more information about tourism research statistics, please visit the website of Hong Kong Tourism Board